 Plant as early in the spring from seed outdoors as early as eight weeks before the last spring frost because as the days lengthen, spinach is more likely to bolt.
 For best results, prepare the soil in the fall so that you can drop the seeds into soil that has barely thawed.
 In locals where springs are long and cool, successively plant spinach every ten days until mid-May.

-In warmer locals, spinach does better when planted in the partial shade.
+In warmer locals, spinach does better when planted in partial shade.

-Soak spinach seeds for 24 hours before planting in the garden.
-Plant them at a depth of one half inch deep and two inches apart in beds or in rows. spinach can also be broadcast onto the bed and raked into the soil.
+Soak spinach seeds for 24 hours before planting them in the garden.
+Plant them at a depth of one-half inch deep and two inches apart in beds or in rows. spinach can also be broadcast onto the bed and raked into the soil.
 Keep well watered.

 Because regular spinach usually grows during cool weather, it very seldom has insect pests.
 Any insect pests that do attack the spinach can often be controlled with a light dusting of wood ashes.

-To avoid diseases on spinach, never work in spinach plants when dew or rain is still on the leaves.
-In addition, as with all annual vegetables, never plant spinach in the same soil that you had it planted the previous season.
+To avoid diseases on spinach, never work around spinach plants when dew or rain is still on the leaves.
+In addition, as with all annual vegetables, never plant spinach in the same soil that you had planted in the previous season.

 Planting Buddies for Spinach